corrad-software/corrad/README-LOGGING.md

 ## Advanced Logging Features

 ### Geographical Tracking
-The system now logs geographical information for user logins and important events.
+The system logs geographical information for user logins and important events.
 This data is available in Grafana dashboards and includes:

 - Country
 - Region